HelikarLab/CancerDiscover/README.md

 ## Software Requirement

-Before installing **CancerDiscover**, make sure you have the necessary software packages installed.
+Before installing **CancerDiscover**, make sure you have all the necessary software packages installed.

 ### Installing R